project8/scarab/documentation/cpp/README.md

     1. Specify the branch where your documentation currently resides as "Default branch".
 1. Under Admin:Maintainers, add Noah as an additional maintainer so we can maintain access if you're unavailable.
 1. Under Builds you should see the `latest` build building.
 Once it's done, check the documentation to make sure it worked.
 If it worked great, carry on.
 If not, go back and fix whatever's wrong.
-1. Under Admin:Advanced Settings, switch the "Default branch" to `master`.
+1. Under Admin:Advanced Settings, switch the "Default branch" to `main`.

 ### In your project repo
-1. Merge your changes to the master branch with a new release; this should trigger a new build of the documentation, which you should then go and check.
+1. Merge your changes to the main branch with a new release; this should trigger a new build of the documentation, which you should then go and check.
 1. If it doesn't already exist, create an orphan branch in your repo called `gh-pages` and clear it of all files.
 1. Populate the `gh-pages` branch with an empty file called `.nojekyll` and the following in `index.html`:
     ```